6th May 2021

 With most offices having an average life cycle of 3-5 years and the materials used typically not recycled, it’s not lost on us that our industry is part of the problem.
 Our aim is to become part of the solution.
 That’s why every day is Earth Day at TX.

 We challenge the typical nature of our industry in several ways:

 - By enabling a bespoke design service from the first viewing, we’re making sure that the office that’s built is the one the occupier wants, scrapping the need to chop, change and discard elements of a speculatively designed Cat A+ space.
 We also give tenants the opportunity to choose CAT A specifications before any up-front investment is made, reducing waste.

-- The schemes that Ali and Charlotte design, and materials they specify, will last 10 years and upwards so that when we do build an office, it's built to last.
+- The schemes that our design team pull together, and materials they specify, will last 10 years and upwards so that when we do build an office, it's built to last.

 - We provide landlords with environmentally accredited offices.
 Most recently we’ve partnered with Legal & General to align with their ESG (Environmental, Social and Corporate Governance) objectives.
 At 26 Throgmorton Street, we’re delivering a sustainable office option aimed to attract BCorps and eco-conscious companies.

 - We work hard to find environmentally responsible commercial suppliers such as Airlite who produce low-pollutant paints, Smile Plastics whose worktops and other finishes are made from 100% recycled materials like yoghurt pots and plastic bottles, and PLANQ who create textiles from recycled clothing.
 Interface and Desso are making waves with their cradle-to-cradle initiatives ensuring that carpet tiles are also recyclable.